Adham011/Course-Recommender-System/readme.md

 # Capstone Overview

-In this capstone course, you will apply various machine learning knowledge and skills that you have learned as part of the previous courses to solve some real-world industrial challenges.
+In this capstone course, I applied various machine learning knowledge and skills that I have learned as part of the previous courses to solve some real-world industrial challenges.

 ## Project Scenario